No-Knead Crusty Artisan Bread

 3 cups all-purpose flour

-2-3 teaspoon kosher salt
+2-3 teaspoons kosher salt (not table salt)

 1/2 teaspoon dry yeast (active dry or highly active dry work best)